In ggcube, standard ggplot2 themes generally influence 3D plots as expected, including adding

 bottom margins – you can set either, and the maximum of the two will be used.

 panel.foreground: Styling for cube faces rendered in front of data (inherits frompanel.background).
-Useselement_rect(alpha = .2)by default, to prevent foreground panels from obscuring the data.panel.border.foreground: Styling for cube faces rendered in front of data (inherits frompanel.border)panel.grid.foreground: Styling for grid lines on foreground faces (inherits frompanel.grid)panel.grid.major.foreground: Major grid lines on foreground faces (inherits frompanel.grid.foreground)
+Foreground panels default to 20% opacity to keep them from obscuring the data; this can be overridden by settingalphaon eitherpanel.foregroundorpanel.background.panel.border.foreground: Styling for cube faces rendered in front of data (inherits frompanel.border)panel.grid.foreground: Styling for grid lines on foreground faces (inherits frompanel.grid)panel.grid.major.foreground: Major grid lines on foreground faces (inherits frompanel.grid.foreground)

 Background panels use standard panel.background, panel.border, panel.grid, etc., while foreground panels